DIY Christmas Wall Art: a great tutorial, and with free printables to create your own inexpensive wood Christmas wall art signs.

 - Fine Paint Brushes

-3. Use the carbon paper to transfer the image to your wooden canvas.
+Use the carbon paper to transfer the image to your wooden canvas.
 You can find the carbon paper at an office supply store.
-To use it you place a piece between the canvas and the printed image you want to use, then go over the lines with a sharp pencil, which will leave the outline on your wooden canvas.
+To use it place a piece between the canvas and the printed image you want to use, then go over the lines with a sharp pencil, which will leave the outline on your wood canvas.

 Such an easy project, a few steps involved but really not hard to do.
-Since I already had everything but the canvases, this project cost me a mer $3 per wooden canvas.
+Since I already had everything but the canvases, this project cost me just $3 per wood canvas.
 If you didn’t want to invest in the silver leaf, you could try a gold paint pen, or just a metallic paint.

 I’m loving how the finished product looks with my Scandi inspired Christmas decor this year.

 These would make a really lovely Christmas gift too.

 With these easy DIY Christmas Wall Art pieces, life really is a party!

 You might also like our Mini Macrame Ornaments here.